Homes for Ukraine

 Will I have an opportunity to improve my accommodation if it doesn't meet the standard?

-Yes.
-We can help with minor costs, including the fitting of smoke or carbon monoxide detectors.
+Yes, we can help with minor costs, including the fitting of smoke or carbon monoxide detectors.
 We can also help carry out gas safety checks to make your accommodation safe.

 If checks highlight that more work is needed, you can claim the expenses on the Homes for Ukraine form.